 If you’ve been to Tegallalang Rice Terraces in Ubud and were impressed, think again, these Jatiluwih rice fields will blow you away.

 Nungnung is one of Bali’s highest and most stunning falls.
-Main draw here would be that although impressive, this fall doesn’t get much attention.
+The main draw here would be that although impressive, this fall doesn’t get much attention.
 Thus there’s a chance you be among a few other visitors.
 Or better yet, you’ll have the place all to yourself.

 Ulun Danu isn’t the average Balinese temple.
 This temple is built on a lake nestled within the mountains.
 Pretty gardens with colourful flowers and shady trees surround this picturesque temple.